coolsamson7/service/README.md

 This is _clumsy_ and against some major architectural principles like separation of concern, etc.

 Talking about modularization: Spring assumes that the basis for clustering services is an application which is wrong in my mind.
-Teams split up work by workin on different mopdules.
+Teams split up work by working on different modules.
 It should be a deployment aspect at the very end how modules are mapped to processes.
 So we bascially need a smaller building block!

 The following design ideas or principles where the basis of the implemented architecture: